 The combined B.S./M.S. in Community and Trauma Counseling is designed for students who know early on that they want to become mental health counselors, allowing students to seamlessly complete undergraduate and graduate degrees in less time than would be required to complete both of the degrees separately.
-Undergraduate courses and extra-curricular experiences provide students with a
+Undergraduate courses and extra-curricular experiences provide students with a foundation to develop the knowledge, values and interpersonal skills needed for success as a mental health counselor.

-Philadelphia University offers two tracks in undergraduate disciplines, including Health Sciences and Psychology, both of which provide an excellent foundation for a career in mental health.
+Thomas Jefferson University offers two tracks in undergraduate disciplines, including Health Sciences and Psychology, both of which provide an excellent foundation for a career in mental health.